WWI Keith Logan Caldwell M.C., DFC (1122 WWI, 1075 WWII)

 Keith was unsuccessful in enlisting into the army in for the First World War, so decided to become a military pilot.
 Keith raised the £100 (or about $33,000 in 2020) necessary to enter the New Zealand Flying School (NZFS) established by Leo and Vivian Walsh of Remuera at Kohimarama, on the foreshore of Auckland’s Waitematā Harbour.
 Keith began flight training in October 1915, gaining his British Royal Aero Club Aviator’s Certificate or ‘ticket’ or ‘wings’ in December 1915.
 Keith was one of the first two pilots to graduate from the NZ Flying School with Geoffrey Callender.

 He joined No 8 Squadron stationed on the Arras Front.
-While engaged on artillery observation work, Keith and his observer shot down their first enemy plane.
+While engaged in artillery observation work, Keith and his observer shot down their first enemy plane.

-He earned the nickname ‘Grid’, because of his habit of referring to aircraft as ‘grid’ was an old New Zealand colonial slang for bicycle.
-By the time he left the squadron in October 1917 Keith had added another eight-enemy aircraft to his tally was awarded a Military Cross.
+He earned the nickname ‘Grid’, because of his habit of referring to aircraft as ‘grid’ which was old New Zealand colonial slang for bicycle.
+By the time he left the squadron in October 1917 Keith had added another eight-enemy aircraft to his tally and was awarded a Military Cross.

 The Military Cross citation, Supplement to the London Gazette, 17 September 1917: